© 1999-2008

 August, 1968 - February 6, 1970

-While most people remember Bob as a newsman at WDRC, you get extra credit if you remember a series of Sunday afternoon music shows Bob hosted on WDRC FM right after he arrived.
-It was afternoon man Brad Field who used his full name so often that as of January, 1969 all his newscasts were delivered by "Robert Michael Walker".
+Born in January 1944, and hailing from Queens, NY, Bob served his country with the U.S. Army in Korea.
+While most people remember Bob as a newsman at WDRC, you get extra credit if you remember a series of Sunday music shows Bob hosted on WDRC FM right after he arrived.
+It was afternoon man Brad Field who who referred to Bob by his full name so often that as of January, 1969 all his newscasts were delivered by "Robert Michael Walker".

 PRIOR: